 If that’s your only concern, then you can just skip to the requirements in the next section or you can head straight to a boat rental service that will likely enumerate them all for you.

 Renting a Boat You Mean to Sail by Yourself

-You still technically won’t need to acquire a license for a sailboat that you’re meaning to sail.
+You still technically won’t need to acquire a license for a sailboat, you mean to sail.
 Instead, you need to undergo a boating course or class like the one mentioned above.

 However, I need to make it clear that not all states or any given rental company will require this certificate.

-The card or certificate verifies that you’ve completed the course and have the necessary knowledge to safely operate a boat.
+The card or certificate verifies that you’ve completed the course and have the necessary knowledge to operate a boat safely.
 Chances are the rental company will request you to sit through a boating education class before they even loan you one of their vessels.